nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `rate INDEX RATING`

 * Rates the interview at the specified `INDEX`.
-* The index refers to the index number shown in the displayed interview list.
+* The `INDEX` refers to the index number shown in the displayed interview list.
-* The index **must be a positive integer** 1, 2, 3, …​ The upper limit of valid integers is the number of interviews currently displayed in the interview list
+* The `INDEX` **must be a positive unsigned integer** 1, 2, 3, …​ The upper limit of valid integers is the number of interviews currently displayed in the interview list.
-* The `RATING` must be a non-negative one decimal place number between 0.0 to 5.0 inclusive.
+* The `RATING` must be a non-negative unsigned one decimal place number between 0.0 to 5.0 inclusive.

 Examples:
 * `rate 1 3.0` rates the first interview with a rating of 3.0.